jtsulliv/jtsulliv.github.io/_pages/about.md

 title: "About"
 permalink: /about/
 header:
-  # image: "niagara_falls.jpg"
+  image: "niagara_falls.jpg"

 ---

-This is a test page.
+I'm a Senior Analyst in a consulting role to the government, with a background in computational physics, mathematical modeling, and numerical methods.